trungx/personal-blog/content/posts/creating-a-static-site-with-hugo.md

 .DS_Store
 ```

+I then used created a remote repository on GitHub and pushed the changes in my local repository to it.
+See [Adding an existing project to GitHub using the command line](https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line)

-Next, I logged into Netlify and clicked New Site before authorising Netlify to connect to my GitHub account.
-I chose the branch
+Next, I logged into Netlify and clicked New Site from Git button before authorising Netlify to connect to my GitHub account.
+I chose the repository 'personal-blog' and branch master.
+Netlify already included the hugo build command and public directory for publishing.
+See [Hosting on Netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/) for more information.

-My site's files are stored on Github and any time commits are made, Netlify will rebuild the site.
+Now my site's files are stored on Github and any time commits are made - such as when I add a new blog post - Netlify will rebuild the site.

+(Note that posts that are draft: true won't show up in production)

 [Back to Top](#top)

 ## Useful Links